 In deciding whom to include on the list, the National Law Journal said, it was "looking for attorneys outside the government with the clout to make big things happen.
 We were looking for lawyers who had a national impact in their fields and beyond, especially over the past five years - lawyers who have the power to shape public affairs, launch industries, shake things up and get things done."

 The National Law Journal noted that Phillips is a "whistleblower advocate who worked with legislators in 1986 to modernize the False Claims Act."
-The publication also said that qui tam lawsuits brought by Phillips and the firm's lawyers on behalf of whistleblowers have returned more than $2 billion to the U.S. Treasury.
+For more information about Phillips & Cohen's record, see P&C's Successful Whistleblower Cases.

 The National Law Journal's list of the most influential attorneys can be found at :